AJco8/Developing-Channel-CFD/README.md

 # Developing-Channel-CFD

 ## Abstract
-Wrote a MATLAB program simulating a steady, two-dimensional, incompressible flow with constant properties by applying the finite volume method.
+A MATLAB program simulating a steady, two-dimensional, incompressible flow with constant properties by applying the finite volume method.
 The program uses a Mash Convergence study to find the optimal size for the Tri-diagonal Matrix Algorithm to discretize a non-dimensional model.

 ## Results
 ![](./Figures/Developing_Flow.jpg)